erikrose/mediawiki-parser/README.rst

 * Understand what's so hard about apostrophes and lists (http://www.mediawiki.org/wiki/Markup_spec/BNF/Inline_text).

   * This claims MW isn't context-free and has C code on how to hack through the apostrophe jungle: http://web.archiveorange.com/archive/v/e7MXfq0OoW0nCOGyX0oa
+  * This claims that MW is probably context-free: http://www.mediawiki.org/wiki/User_talk:Kanor#Response_to_article_in_Meatball
   * Useful background discussion by the folks who wrote the BNF attempt: http://www.mediawiki.org/wiki/Talk:Markup_spec
   * The flex markup looks to have naive apostrophe jungle state rules: http://www.mediawiki.org/wiki/Markup_spec/flex
   * mwlib has a pretty clean, decoupled Python impl.
 See styleanalyzer.py.